kkew3/kkew3.github.io/_posts/2024-08-09-lower-bound-of-kl-divergence-between-any-density-and-gaussian.md

 ## Framework

-We may cast the problem finding the lower bound to an constrained minimization problem:
+We may cast the problem finding the lower bound to a constrained minimization problem:

 <div id="eq-1"></div>